ESSS/alfasim-sdk/docs/source/plugins/02_alfasim_sdk_by_example.rst

 #.
 Add a secondary variable, to keep track of the value.
 #.
 Retrieve the input data on the :py:func:`HOOK_INITIALIZE<alfasim_sdk._internal.hook_specs.initialize>`.
 #.
 Save the input data on a plugin internal data.
 #.
-Get the liquid velocity from the solver, during run-time.
+Get the oil velocity from the solver, during run-time.
 #.
 Export the value into the created/registered plugin secondary variable.